LuisReinoso/luisreinoso.github.io/_posts/2018-11-25-consume-an-api-in-javascript.md

 sails lift
 {% endhighlight %}

 Open navegator and on url bar type localhost:1337/getApi.
-Then you will see an my name repos.
+Then you will see my repos name.

 **Notes**
 * fetch is not in node by default